-In relation to the height, It is considered the development is in the public interest because it is consistent with the objectives of the height of buildings development standard, in accordance with Clause 4.6(4)(a)(ii) of the MLEP 2011 for the following reasons:
+In relation to the height, it is considered the development is in the public interest because it is consistent with the objectives of the height of buildings development standard, in accordance with Clause 4.6(4)(a)(ii) of the MLEP 2011 for the following reasons:

-- The height of the proposed development as modified is consistent with the height of the adjoining developments on either side. - The additional Storey has been located so that it does not result in any significant overshadowing impacts on the adjoining properties. - The building as modified provides an appropriate transition.
+- The height of the proposed additions that exceed the height of building control are for the two awnings for the northern and southern balconies which are within the approved maximum building height of Building Band consistent with the height of the adjoining developments on either side. - The additional awnings, skylight and balustrade for the conversion of the existing roof space to a balcony would not result in any significant overshadowing impacts on the adjoining properties. - The building as modified to include balconies on the fifth floor would provide a rear setback for the floor which would be an appropriate transition between the two adjoining properties.